 Chris graduated in Archaeology and Anthropology from Cambridge University.
 After postgraduate study at Oxford University Institute of Archaeology he held posts as a Lecturer in Archaeology at Durham University and then at The Institute of Archaeology, University College London, before moving as Fieldwork Manager to Essex County Council’s Field Archaeology Group.

-He joined English Heritage as an archaeologist in 1993.
+He joined English Heritage (now Historic England) as an archaeologist in 1993.
 Between 2002 and 2005 he was Head of Historic Environment Commissions.
 From 2005 until 2010 he was English Heritage’s Research Director, responsible for delivery of English Heritage’s Research Strategy & Agenda, and heading a Department of 150 staff across the range of historic environment research specialisms.
 Chris left English Heritage in July 2010 to pursue a portfolio of research and consultancy interests.

 Chris is an Honorary Visiting Professor at the Department of Archaeology & Conservation, Cardiff University, and at the Institute of Archaeology, University College London.
-He is a Fellow, Council Member (Trustee) and Officer (Director) of the Society of Antiquaries of London, a Member of the Institute for Archaeologists, and a Committee Member of the Internationales Sachsensymposion.
+He is a Fellow, Council Member (Trustee) and Officer (Director) of the Society of Antiquaries of London, a Member of the Chartered Institute for Archaeologists, and a Committee Member of the Internationales Sachsensymposion.
 He has served on the Advisory Panel of the AHRC / ESPRC Science & Heritage Programme, the DCMS Science & Research Advisory Committee, and the Editorial Board of the journal Early Medieval Europe.